lf-edge/ekuiper/docs/en_US/streams.md

 ### A simple CLI

 A simple command line tool is implemented in ``stream/cli/main.go``.
-To build the command line tool, run command ``go install -x engine/kuiper/cli``.

 #### Run sql to manage streams